The Simple View of Dust and Morning Light: A Quick Look at Nature

 - Guessing weather

-These early looks at bits do more than just look nice – they give a smart way to find out about air health and changes in air over places.
+These early looks at bits do more than just look nice – they offer a smart way to learn about air health and changes in air over places.

 Change in How We See Dawn